Part 1: Cloudflare ZTNA — Web Filtering

 Introduction

-This is Part 1 of the 4-part Cloudflare Zero Trust series.
+This is Part 1 of the 4-part Cloudflare Zero Trust Network Access (ZTNA) series.
 In Part 0 we set up the Cloudflare One Client and tested a successful ZTNA connectivity.
 If you have not read that yet, I would recommend starting there before following along here.

 In this post we are looking at web filtering — what it is and how to configure it using Cloudflare Zero Trust.